 A Digital Nomad in Spain looking at her laptop

-The Spain Digital Nomad Visa is an excellent option to live and work in Spain.
+The Spain Digital Nomad Visa is an excellent option for living and working in Spain.
 This residence permit is great for digital nomads, remote workers, and freelancers.
-And employees of non-Spanish companies can use it as a Spain Remote Work Visa.
-We’ll look at who qualifies, how to apply, and the 2024 financial requirements for the Spanish Digital Nomad Visa.
+Importantly, employees of non-Spanish companies can use it as a Spain Remote Work Visa.
+We’ll look at who qualifies, how to apply, and the 2023 financial requirements for the Spanish Digital Nomad Visa.
+The offical Spanish name for this visa is the visado de teletrabajador de carácter internacional.

-Spain Digital Nomad Visa – 7 Important Features
+6 Facts about the Spain Digital Nomad Visa

-2. The initial visa is valid for one year, and you’re eligible for two-year renewable residence permits.
+1. The initial visa is valid for one year, and you’re eligible for a two-year renewable residence permit.

-6. You can bring your immediate family (spouse and children) to live in Spain.
+5. You can bring your immediate family (spouse and children) to live in Spain.
+Unmarried common-law partners can qualify, but you’ll need to prove the relationship (our partner can assist with this process.)

-7. You can qualify for Spanish Permanent Residency (PR) after five years.
-There is a pathway to Spanish citizenship and an EU passport after ten years.
+6. You can qualify for Spanish Permanent Residency (PR) after five years.
+After ten years, there is a pathway to Spanish citizenship and an EU passport.

 The visa is open to non-EU/EEA citizens over the age of 18 years.
 It will suit: